AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 with a call to the procedure responsible for dumping the coverage buffers, at which point the source traces will be created during the execution of the program.
 Therefore, the pragma or comment should be placed at a location at which such a function call would be appropriate.

 By default, gnatcov will look into all the files of the project.
-Alternatively, the user can specify the list of files containing manual indications using ``--dump-trigger=manual,@FILES.list`` or ``--dump-trigger=manual,FILE1,FILE2`` where the files are specified as full / relative names.
-Note that for C / C++ files, the user shall specify the files where the ``/* GNATCOV_DUMP_BUFFERS */`` indication is ultimately expanded by the preprocessor.
+Alternatively, the user can specify the list of files containing manual indications using ``--manual-dump-files=@FILES.list`` or ``--manual-dump-files=FILE1,FILE2`` where the files are specified as full / relative names.
+Note that for C / C++ files, the user shall specify the files where the
+``/* GNATCOV_DUMP_BUFFERS */`` indication is ultimately expanded by the
+preprocessor.
+Note that the ``--manual-dump-files`` option requires ``--dump-trigger=manual``, and that the option may be given more than once, appending to the list of files to look at.

 A dump procedure is only able to dump the buffers of the project tree which root is the project it is called from.
 A dump procedure call done in a